Plunger Brewing Guide

 This recipe is to produce 1 litre of filter coffee using 60 grams of ground coffee.
 The ratio in use is 1:17.

 Boil a kettle of filtered water.
 If you are using a temperature controlled kettle, heat the water to 95°C - 96°C, if not boil and leave to stand for a few minutes before using it.

 Place the plunger on the scale and tare.
 Add the 60g of coffee.

 Serve and enjoy.

-If you want to have less fines in the cup, before moving the plunger down, remove the ground coffee from the top of the jug with a spoon then plunge.
+If you want to have less fines in the cup, before moving the plunger down, remove the ground coffee from the top of the jug with a spoon and then plunge.